 I have been a bit concerned at work lately about my position as my line manager is leaving and didn’t know where that left me, but after having a chat yesterday with my general manager I received positive feedback and looking at going further in my position.

 I have also been a bit concerned about my son in school.
-It is a month into year 2 and haven’t had much feedback about his schoolwork, he received star of the day yesterday.
+It is a month into year 2 and haven’t had much feedback about his schoolwork, however he did receive star of the day yesterday.

 So to keep positive, I am going to reveal what my mental illness has taught me so far.